engraving-challenges/main/README.md

 openLilyLib Engraving Challenges
 ================================

-The post-production discussion of a big LilyPond based [Edition] (http://lilypondblog.org/category/fried-songs/) raised considerable and renewed interest in the performance of LilyPond when it comes to complex notational challenges.
+The post-production discussion of a big [Edition] (http://lilypondblog.org/category/fried-songs/) raised considerable and renewed interest in the performance of different notation programs when it comes to complex notational challenges.

-While LilyPond's default output is undisputedly of high quality and extraordinaryly readable it is still not perfect - the amount of necessary tweaks in said edition is a telling witness.
-With LilyPond you enjoy an incredibly high number of issues you're *not* experiencing.
-But ironing out the comparably small number of problems is comparably tedious and difficult to achieve.
-So we're quite interested in getting a better picture of how these two poles actually relate, and how they can be compares to the user experience with other programs.
+There are programs that create very good out-of-the-box scores while others have difficulties sorting out complex notation in a satisfactory manner.
+On the other hand there are significant differences in how the tools can handle different parts of an editorial workflow:

+- Music entry
+- Proof-reading
+- Beautification
+- Creates parts and scores
+- Render a score in different formats/media
+- Collaboration (e.g. between editor and engraver or engraver and proof-readers)

-In order to investigate this further we thought of a "challenge project" comparing LilyPond with other notation programs in a strictly regulated environment.
+In order to investigate this further we thought of a "challenge project" comparing LilyPond ("our" tool) with other notation programs in a strictly regulated environment.
 Demanding tasks of different kind (style, structure, historic period etc.) form a context in which the performance of each program can be analyzed.